Seoul to take inspiration from Singapore's HDB

 Seoul has a similar project tentatively named Gold Village, and it also has plans to design units that allow three generations to live together but lead separate lives.

-During his five-day visit that ends on Aug 2, Mr Oh is also scheduled to meet government officials including Minister for National Development Desmond Lee.
+During his five-day visit that ends tomorrow, Mr Oh is also scheduled to meet government officials including Minister for National Development Desmond Lee.

-At the World Cities Summit, which is held at the Sands Expo and Convention Centre from July 31 to Aug 3, Mr Oh hopes to promote Seoul city's vision and announce the return of tourism.

-"We have set a very aggressive target to attract 28 million people within the next four years," he said.